2020 COSAFA U-20 Cup: Draw

-The draw was made in Nelson Mandela Bay on the 2nd of November.
+The draw was made in Nelson Mandela Bay on 2 November.
 Last year's top nations were seeded into one group each and the rest of the teams were placed in 2 pots depending on last year's performance.
 From the first pot, teams were drawn and slotted consecutively into groups A, B, and C. The last team from pot 1 was then placed among the pot 2 teams to make them 5.
 Now the teams from the second pot were drawn and slotted consecutively into groups A, B, and C resulting that group C ended up with one less team.

 Note: Within brackets 2019 year's performance.

 Group stage

 The group stage will be played in 3 groups as a round-robin, where the group winners and the best runner up will advance to the semi-finals.